-Lenape Indian Camp and met an Indian Chief (seriously - he is) that was throwing tomahawks.
+First we headed off to the Lenape Indian Camp and met an Indian Chief (seriously – he is) that was throwing tomahawks.
 He offered to teach us how to throw and I jumped on it.

-animal encounters - and this guy completely had the right idea.
+They also have animal encounters – and this guy completely had the right idea.
 I knew he was my kinda sheep.
-There were lots of animals and I'm pretty sure that I pet every single one of them.
-It's what I do.
+There were lots of animals and I’m pretty sure that I pet every single one of them.
+It’s what I do.

-1863 Civil War Journey - where we met Civil War soldiers.
+Finally it was our 1863 Civil War Journey – where we met Civil War soldiers.
 Everyone is in character fully and has no idea what our cell phones or Nikes are.
 This gentleman was a big help and pointed us in the direction of the home on the presmises.